 The tax return for sole proprietorships

-If you use an accounting system, and this system supports the submission of the tax return, you can start in your accounting system.
-If you have any questions, contact your accounting system provider.
+If you use an accounting or annual settlement system that supports the submission of the tax return, you must start in your system.
+Check with your contractor if you have any questions about this.

 This is what you must do when you’ve opened the tax return